 What is the unemployment rate in North Carolina right now?

-About 3.7% in October 2024.
-That’s a 0.1 percentage point increase from a year before.
+Unemployment in North Carolina was at 3.7% in April 2026.
+That's unchanged from the month before.
 The unemployment rate is the percentage of people in the labor force who are actively looking for work but not currently employed.
-It’s a common way to measure the health of the job market and economy.
+It's a common way to measure the health of the job market and economy.

 3.7%